 Thank you!

 Thanks for visiting Appdome!
 Our mission is to make mobile integration easy.
 We hope we’re living up to the mission with your project.
-If you don’t already have an account, you can sign up for free.

 This knowledge base article shows you how easy it is to use Appdome Threat-EventsTM to get in-app threat intelligence in React Native Apps and control the user experience in your React Native Apps when mobile attacks occur.

 With Threat-Events, mobile developers can register, listen to, and consume real-time attack and threat data from Appdome’s mobile app security, anti-fraud, mobile anti-bot, and other protections within their mobile applications.
-This allows them to (1) ensure that mobile application workflows are aware of attacks and threats, (2) customize business logic and user experience based on the user’s risk profile and/or each attack or threat presented, and (3) pass the threat data to other systems of record such as app servers, mobile fraud analysis systems, SIEMs, and other data collection points.
+This allows them to (1) ensure that mobile application workflows are aware of attacks and threats, (2) customize business logic and user experience based on the user’s risk profile and/or each attack or threat presented, and (3) pass the threat data to other record systems, such as app servers, mobile fraud analysis systems, SIEMs, and other data collection points.

 The figure below shows where you can find Threat-Events and Threat-Scores for each of the runtime mobile app security, anti-fraud, anti-malware, mobile antibot, and other protections available on Appdome: